disaggregation/DSMR-P1-usb-logger/README.md

 sudo chmod +x install.sh && sudo ./install.sh
 ```

+After the installer is finisched, the schedular will launch directly and at every reboot!
-The schedular will launch at reboot and record data every 10 seconds, which leads to about 1Mb per day.
-Make sure you have enough space..
+The P1 data is recorded every 10 seconds, which leads to about aprox.
+1MB per day.
+Make sure you have enough space!

-## hardware requirements
+## Hardware requirements
 - Raspberry Pi
 - USB <> Serial cable (https://www.sossolutions.nl/slimme-meter-kabel)

 ## Data storage
-The data will be stored to a sqlite file 'data/yourhash256edmeterserialnumber.db'
+A SQlite database file (.db) wil be created to store the P1 data, the filename is a MD5 hash name.
-Mysql logging is support, but required more setup skills.
+(Mysql logging is support, but required more setup skills.)

 # Disaggregation
 This repository will soon be updates with a working disaggregation model that determines which subload are behind your energy meter.